Our Videos

 He also cautioned that, even if implemented, the decision may not lead to any real changes in practice. ???Even in the three countries (Italy, Spain and Portugal) where countries have removed their nationality conditions, the freedom remains largely theoretical,??? because countries continue to shield themselves from foreign competition by demanding that notaries from abroad pass examinations, by maintaining strict ???numerus clausus??™ restrictions, by not replying to requests for establishment or by claiming that the ???official authority exemption??™ continues to apply, he explained.

-Tags: marriage, notary,
+Tags: notary, marriage,

 Testimonials